ArthurProjectCorrea/monorepo-starter/.github/instructions/issue.instructions.md

    - **Exception for UI and Web:** If changes in the `ui` package are part of a feature or fix for the `web` project (e.g., new or updated components used directly by `web`), document and track these changes within the same issue as `web`.
 Only create a separate issue for `ui` if the demand is exclusive to the shared package (such as a global refactor or a new generic component not tied to a specific app).

 6. **Issue Submission to GitHub**
-   - After generating and saving all issue files in `.github/temp/`, submit each issue to GitHub using the GitHub CLI (`gh issue create`) or an equivalent automated process.
+   - Após gerar e salvar todos os arquivos de issue em `.github/temp/`, envie cada issue para o GitHub usando o GitHub CLI (`gh issue create`) ou processo automatizado equivalente.
-   - **Important:** Before submitting, always remove the YAML front matter (the block between `---` at the top of the file) from the template.
-Only the Markdown content should be used as the body of the issue to ensure correct formatting on GitHub.
+   - **Importante:** Sempre remova o YAML front matter (bloco entre `---` no topo do arquivo) antes de enviar.
+Use apenas o conteúdo markdown (a partir do primeiro título, como `## 🛠️ Branch Name`) como corpo da issue para garantir formatação correta no GitHub.
-   - Ensure that the correct project, title, and labels are set according to the template and context.
+   - Certifique-se de definir corretamente o projeto, título e labels conforme o template e o contexto.

 7. **Special Cases**
    - For `fix` (bug) issues: Instead of a requirements document, you will provide an error report or error message.
 The agent must analyze this report/message, extract as much context as possible (such as affected project, steps to reproduce, environment, etc.), and use the bug report template to create a dedicated issue for the relevant project in `.github/temp/`.